andrepatta/etn-desktop-wallet-guide/electroneum-GUI-guide.md

 -   Make sure that your antivirus does not block the program.

-A miner is included in the Monero GUI software and, as a result, most anti virus software flags the Monero GUI files as malware and subsequently quarantines them.
+A miner is included in the **Electroneum Desktop Wallet** software and, as a result, most anti virus software flags the **Electroneum Desktop Wallet** files as malware and subsequently quarantines them.
 Fortunately, however, there's a fairly trivial work around you can use.
 That is: